amDOGE/PND-Bluewallet/README.md

 3. Send join request
 4. After we accept your request you will be able to start translating!
 That's it!

-Transifex automatically creates Pull Request when language reaches 100% translation.
-We also trigger this by hand before each release, so don't worry if you can't translate everything, every word counts.
+Once in a while, especially before new release, we force Transifex to create Pull Request and update translations.
+Also don't worry if you can't translate everything, every word counts.

 ## RESPONSIBLE DISCLOSURE